atolab/zenoh-examples/face-recog/README.md

         $ python3 detect_faces.py -e tcp/demo.zenoh.io:7447

-## Step V -- Run the face recognition component
+## Step VI -- Run the face recognition component
-This component subscribes to faces images from the detecton component, and to face signatures from the dataset on zenoh, identifies received faces and publishes identifications to YAKS.
+This component subscribes to faces images from the detecton component, and to face signatures from the dataset on zenoh, identifies received faces and publishes identifications to zenoh.

         $ python3 recognize_faces.py